svikashk/agile/agile/scrum-meetings.md

 A sprint planning meeting is where teams come together, discuss, and agree on what they’ll deliver in the upcoming sprint.

 During the meeting, the product owner explains the highest priorities, helps the development team understand why the user stories are important, and how they'll impact their users.
-With this knowledge, the development team asks questions to get a better understanding, and try to break down the user story into actionable pieces of work with an estimate on how long it’d take to build it.
+With this knowledge, the development team asks questions to get a better understanding, and try to break down the user story into actionable pieces of work with an [estimate](https://blog.zepel.io/project-estimation/?utm_source=zepelblog&utm_medium=scrummeetings) on how long it’d take to build it.

 In short, the main goal of the sprint planning meeting is to walk away with two things:

 1. **Sprint goal:** Agree on what will be delivered at the end of the sprint.

 1. **Sprint backlog:** A prioritized set of user stories, tasks, and sub-tasks that will help the team focus and deliver by the end of the sprint.

+---

 ## Who should attend a Sprint Planning Meeting?
 {: .fs-5 .no_toc }